nph4rd/nph4rd.github.io/_posts/2021-09-24-borromean-ring-ring.md

 [^1]: Knots that satisfy this property are commonly known as [Brunnian rings](https://en.wikipedia.org/wiki/Brunnian_link).
 [^2]: See [this](https://en.wikipedia.org/wiki/Borromean_rings#Ring_shape) for a more detailed explanation of why this is so.
 [^3]: I've found [this](https://www.bikerringshop.com/pages/ring-size-chart) conversion table to be particularly useful for this task.
+[^4]: This Math Stack Exchange [entry](https://math.stackexchange.com/questions/2618675/prove-that-the-intersection-of-a-cylinder-and-a-plane-forms-an-ellipse) was extremely useful in order to get the solution.